 Speedway star Danny Ayres' inquest: Mental health system failed him, says partner

-The partner of Mildenhall speedway star Danny Ayres said the mental health system let him down 'time and time again' in the months leading up to his suicide.
+The partner of Mildenhall speedway star Danny Ayres says the mental health system let him down 'time and time again' in the months leading up to his suicide.

-Mr Ayres, of Girton Close, took his own life in the early hours of February 1 this year, an inquest at Suffolk Coroner's Court heard today.
+Mr Ayres, of Girton Close, took his own life in the early hours of February 1 this year, an inquest at Suffolk Coroner's Court heard on Monday.

-In an emotional tribute today his partner Jodie Pledge, who he had for about six years and had two children with, said that the mental health system failed him.
+In an emotional tribute, his partner Jodie Pledge, who he had been with for about six years and had two children with, said that the mental health system failed him.

-“Danny suffered with neither and he massively slipped through the net.
+“Danny massively slipped through the net.
 He asked doctors for help, as he just wanted to feel normal.
 He told them how he couldn’t relax and that his mind and body don’t ever switch off.”

-Mr Ayres, who had been to All Saints’ Primary School and St Felix in Newmarket, went to his Red Lodge-based GP to discuss his mental health and asked to be assessed for attention deficit hyperactivity disorder.
+Mr Ayres, who had been to All Saints’ Primary School and St Felix in Newmarket, went to his Red Lodge-based GP to discuss his mental health and asked to be assessed for attention deficit hyperactivity disorder (ADHD).

 But the larger than life character whose natural habitat was the speedway stadium was told the symptoms he displayed were a result of his frequent use of cocaine, and was referred to drug charity Turning Point.